sjhendricks/SUPERCOMPUTING/assignments/assignment_04/README.md

 Used genomes WBcel235, ASM3464025v1,drPyrComm1.1 respectively.

 Went to ftp page for each genome, found file ending in  _genomic.fna.gz to transfer.
+From this page I could copy the name/ filepath to the file to use in ftp.

 From here, used ftp on local machine, assignment_04/data directory, similar to assignment_02: